docopt/docopt/docs/index.rst

 ===============================================================================

 ``docopt`` lives on `github <http://github.com/halst/docopt>`_.
-Feel free to contribute, make pull requrests, suggest ideas and discuss ``docopt`` in "issues".
+Feel free to contribute, make pull requrests, report bugs, suggest ideas and discuss ``docopt`` in "issues".
 You can also drop me a line at vladimir@keleshev.com.